desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 For these reportworthy cases, the entity performing DS automation would be justified to attempt communicating the situation.
 Potential recipients are:

-  - Child DNS operator, preferably by making a report query {{!RFC9567}} to the agent domain listed in the EDNS0 Report-Channel option of the DS update notification that triggered the DS update ({{!I-D.draft-ietf-dnsop-generalized-notify-09, Section 4}}), or alternatively via email to the address contained in the child zone's SOA RNAME field (see {{!RFC1035, Sections 3.3.13 and 8}});
+  - Child DNS operator, preferably by making a report query {{!RFC9567}} to the agent domain listed in the EDNS0 Report-Channel option of the DS update notification that triggered the DS update ({{!RFC9859, Section 4}}), or else via email to the address contained in the child zone's SOA RNAME field (see {{!RFC1035, Sections 3.3.13 and 8}});

   - Registrar (if DS automation is performed by the registry);

-  - Registrant (domain holder; in non-technical language, such as "DNSSEC security for your domain has been enabled and will be maintained automatically") or technical contact, via email.
+  - Registrant (domain holder; in non-technical language, such as "DNSSEC security for your domain has been enabled and will be maintained automatically") or technical contact, in accordance with the communication preferences established with the parent-side entity.

-For manual updates ({{reporting-1a (case 1a)}}{: format="none"}), commencing DS automation ({{reporting-1b (case 1b)}}{: format="none"}), and deactivating DNSSEC ({{reporting-2 (case 2)}}{: format="none"}), it seems worthwhile to notify both the domain's technical contact and the registrant.
+For manual updates ({{reporting-1a (case 1a)}}{: format="none"}), commencing DS automation ({{reporting-1b (case 1b)}}{: format="none"}), and deactivating DNSSEC ({{reporting-2 (case 2)}}{: format="none"}), it seems worthwhile to notify both the domain's technical contact (if applicable) and the registrant.
 This will typically lead to one notification during normal operation of a domain. ({{reporting-1c (Case 1c)}}{: format="none"}, the regular operation of automation, is not an interesting condition to report to a human.)

 For error conditions (cases {{reporting-3 (3)}}{: format="none"} and {{reporting-4 (4)}}{: format="none"}), the registrant need not always be involved.
 It seems advisable to first notify the domain's technical contact and the DNS operator serving the affected Child zone, and only if the problem persists for a prolonged amount of time (e.g., three days), notify the registrant.